robert-westenberger/knowledgebase/mathematics/discrete-mathematics/functions.md

 ## Partial Orders
 A general example of a partial order is the subset relation $\subset$ on sets.
 For any element, $a$, we think of a function, $g$, such that $g(a)$ is the set of properties that $a$ has.
 Then we relate different elements according to how their properties compare.

-For partial orders the symbols $\prec$ or $\preceq$ are used because they resemble the symbols used for subset and less-or-equal.
+For partial orders the symbols $\prec$ or $\preceq$ are used because they resemble the symbols used for subset and less-or-equal, which are the most common partial orders.